engula/engula/docs/design.md

 A group of compute units and journal units form a replication group.
 Each replication group runs a consensus algorithm to serve one shard.
 The compute units act as proposers to process commands for the shard.
-A leader compute unit is elected as the distinguished proposer.
+Specifically, a leader compute unit is elected as the distinguished proposer.
 The journal units act as acceptors to replicate the logs and metadata for the shard.
 Each journal unit stores a replica of the shard on the local file system.
-More details about the consensus algorithm are described later.
+We will describe the details about the consensus algorithm later.

 The command execution flow of a shard is as follow: